 Instructions

 - Add salt and cook it is mushy and sticky.
-Keep mixing in between with a ladle.

-If cooking in pressure cooker:
+If doing in pressure cooker:

 - Wash rice and add it to the cooker, add milk, salt and mix well.

-- Cook for 4 to 5 whistles over low flame.
-Let the pressure release on its own, open the lid and mash well with a spatula.
+- Let the pressure release on its own, open the lid and mash well with a spatula.

 delicious n yummy pongal…hope u had a wonderful time…